 YOU REQUIRE EXPERT LEGAL ADVICE AS SOON AS POSSIBLE

-James Barkell can assist you as he is fully aware of your legal rights in this area of law and will strongly defend your legal entitlements if the matter does not settle and proceeds to court.
+Kevin O’Kane is able to assist you as he is fully aware of your legal rights in this area of law and he will strongly assert your legal entitlements if the matter does not settle and proceeds to court.

 Because John R. Quinn & Co. is a firm specialising in divorce law, we are highly experienced in relation to property matters, child custody disputes, separation and divorce.
 Divorce is a branch of the law that presents special challenges, as the parties will often be at different emotional stages in dealing with the separation.
 We deal every day with issues of property and child custody, therefore we know the advantages to our clients of well informed advice, which then leads to reduced anxiety and better outcomes in their property settlements and divorce proceedings.